iamaryav/ai-notebooks/README.md

 # ai-notebooks
-### Implementing the AI Algorithms and papers in notebooks.
+### Implementing the AI and ML Algorithms and papers in notebooks.